patoui/patoui/README.md

 ## Hi there 👋, I'm Pat! 😄

-I'm a Staff Engineer primarily working in/with PHP but love discovering/trying new technologies (currently learning Go lang)!
+I'm a Staff Software Engineer primarily working in/with PHP but love discovering/trying new technologies (currently learning Go lang and TypeScript)!

 ### 🙋‍♂️️ About me